bocchilorenzo/text-summarizer/README.md

 # text-summarizer

-TF-IDF text summarizer based on the code at https://github.com/holydrinker/text-summarizer/ and the paper [Centroid-based Text Summarization through Compositionality of Word Embeddings](www.aclweb.org/anthology/W/W17/W17-1003.pdf) by Gaetano Rossiello, Pierpaolo Basile and Giovanni Semeraro.
+Text summarizer based on the code at https://github.com/holydrinker/text-summarizer/ and the paper [Centroid-based Text Summarization through Compositionality of Word Embeddings](www.aclweb.org/anthology/W/W17/W17-1003.pdf) by Gaetano Rossiello, Pierpaolo Basile and Giovanni Semeraro.

 The code was adapted to allow for the use of either a Word2Vec model or a compressed fastText model to be used in an environment with limited resources.